soilspectroscopy/ossl-models/R-mlr/README.md

 [mlr3](https://mlr3book.mlr-org.com/) is pending.

-The following code is implemented in a high-performance computing environment with many steps fully parallelized and enough RAM (&gt;
+The following code is implemented in a high-performance computing environment with many steps fully parallelized and enough RAM (\> 450GB).
-450GB).
 Running this code on a standard computer without subsetting data is not recommended.